saurabhjojare/Mini-Projects/JavaScript/ToDoList/README.md

 2. **Completing a Task**: Click on the checkbox next to a task to mark it as completed.
 Completed tasks are crossed out.

 3. **Deleting a Task**: Click on the "DELETE" button next to a task to remove it from the to-do list.
-The deleted task will be moved to the "Completed Tasks" section.

 ## How to Run